 The Atlantic hurricane season starts June 1, and to help keep you safe, the safety experts at UTHealth Houston offer their advice on the ways to prepare should a severe weather event hit home.

-“The best way to stay safe during any severe weather is to be prepared,” said William Hebel, safety coordinator of the hospital and clinic safety program for UTHealth Houston.
+“The best way to stay safe during any severe weather is to be prepared,” said William Hebel, MPH, safety coordinator of the hospital and clinic safety program for UTHealth Houston.
 “Remember that hurricanes and major weather events need to be taken seriously.
 The good news is we usually know about them well in advance of their arrival and can take appropriate steps to take care of ourselves and loved ones.”